Mikejo5000/vsts-docs-pr/docs/articles/team-services-security-whitepaper.md

 storage that we get from Azure is tested regularly.
 In addition, from time to time we restore from backups to recover from human error, such as when a customer has inadvertently deleted  a VSTS team project.
-While our turnaround time sometimes takes more than day, we have always been able to restore the customer’s data given enough time.
+While our turnaround time sometimes takes more than day, we have always been able to restore the customer's data given enough time.
 Since there are many permutations of disaster and data corruption scenarios, we continue to plan and execute new tests on a regular basis to ensure our systems and associated process are up to the challenge.